 ISTANBUL AND THE SHIFT TO EUROPEAN SECULARISM

-But in the 19th century, Europe was becoming an economic powerhouse with design on foreign lands.
-The Ottoman Sultans, instead of turning their back on the Europeans, tried to become like them.
 They left the traditional Middle Eastern Topkapı and built the magnificent Dolmabahçe Palace, flaunting their wealth in the European baroque style of grand staircases, old master paintings and gilded ceilings.

-It proclaimed the Sultans, not just leaders of Islam, but European monarchs in the age of Grand European Empires.
+It proclaimed the Sultans, not just leaders of Islam but European monarchs in the age of Grand European Empires.

 But the Dolmabahçe Palace was just a shiny façade over a weak empire.
 General Atatürk, a war hero, sifted through the ashes of the Turkish defeat in WWI and formed a new Turkish state.
-He disbanded the Caliphate and made religion a private matter.

 He turned his back on Constantinople’s religious and imperial past, officially renamed it Istanbul, and moved the capital to Ankara.
 A new capital for a new secular Turkish state.
-And that great symbol of Constantinople, the Aya Sofya, no longer a cathedral, nor a mosque, was made a museum so that its treasures could be enjoyed by everyone.

 things to do istanbul 13

 In modern-day Istanbul the ancient capital still sits on the hill, its mosques, churches and palaces proclaim its heritage and are a reminder of its magnificent past.
-But across the water from the ancient capital, lies the lively neighbourhoods of Beyoğlu, Karaköy and Kadıköy, that define Atatürk’s modern Turkish state.

 Istiklal Caddesi in Beyoğlu is the main shopping street and the life and soul of this modern city.
 It’s where the young come to indulge in Istanbul’s speciality coffee scene, discuss life and party.
-A raw energy bounces along the streets and between the buildings, rooftop bars heave with crowds and an odd assortment of vendors complete this urban scene.

 Just down the hill are the streets of Karaköy, lined with modern coffee shops serving flat whites to locals and tourists perched on pavement tables debriefing over brunch.
-The magnificent Istanbul Modern Art Museum and the cool exhibition space of Tophane-I Amire Museum are packed with pieces questioning who and why we are.

-A quick ferry ride across the Bosphorus and you reach Kadıköy.
-A modern produce market, packed with food from all over the world, surrounded by bars and restaurants.
-A rendezvous point for many of Istanbul’s businessmen.
 It seems you could be in any European city in the world.
-And yet if you look a little deeper, and get a little help, you find that Istanbul is changing again.
+And yet, if you look a little deeper and get a little help, you find that Istanbul is changing again.

 CHANGING ISTANBUL

-Recep Tayyip Erdoğan, president of Turkey, said, “democracy is like a train you get off when you have reached the destination.”
-Since he was democratically elected in 2003, he has instigated more conservative Islamic policies.
+Recep Tayyip Erdoğan, president of Turkey, said, “Democracy is like a train you get off when you have reached the destination.”

-The courts, the police, the media and public education are increasingly subject to the control of his party.
-He is reversing the liberal secular trend of the last 100 years.
 As a tourist, you feel that change too.
-Wikipedia is banned, various international news outlets are unavailable, even blog boards are inaccessible in a country where the authorities are determined to control the flow of information.
+Wikipedia is banned, various international news outlets are unavailable, and even some blogs are inaccessible in a country where the authorities are determined to control the flow of information.

-For many Erdoğan is fulfilling his democratic electoral mandate but for others, his moves have gone too far.
 In May 2013, protestors opposing an urban development were forcibly evicted from their sit-in in Taksim’s Gezi Park.
-From this oppression of free assembly, a movement grew and soon over 5,000 demonstrations of almost 3.5 million people were calling on the government to stop encroaching on their freedom of expression.
-But the uprising was crushed with 11 killed and more than 8,000 injured.
+From this oppression of free assembly, a movement grew and soon, over 5,000 demonstrations of almost 3.5 million people were calling on the government to stop encroaching on their freedom of expression.

-We meet our friendly Turks in a bar in Kadıköy.
 They used to live in Taksim, but since the 2013 uprising this once flourishing, liberal neighbourhood on the European side of Istanbul is becoming more traditional.
 So, they, like many others, have upped sticks and headed across the Bosphorus to Kadıköy.

 As we sip local beer, they tell us that 15 years ago, Turkey saw millions of European tourists, but their numbers have decreased significantly, replaced by Arab tourists as the country becomes more aligned with their beliefs.

-They explain that Turkey is increasingly becoming a country of men.
-Men serve you in restaurants, men sell their wares at stalls.
+Men serve you in restaurants; men sell their wares at stalls.
 Men can be seen at prayers.
-Men drink tea at street corners and men play Rummikub into the night.
-Even for the tourist, the absence of women in day-to-day situations is clear to see.
+Men drink tea at street corners, and men play Rummikub into the night.

 BUT SOME THINGS ARE BETTER